 The following uses in Table 17.230.020 in the Commercial/Mixed use (C/MX) zone are permitted (P), conditional (C) or prohibited (X).
-The permitting type for each use shall be subject to the land use process noted in Table 17.230.020 and the criteria specified in 17.230.020 (1-3) The uses set out in Table 17.230.020 are examples of uses allowable in the commercial and mixed-use districts.
-Where a specific use is not listed in the table, the director shall determine the most appropriate similar use in the table.
-P = Permitted use; C = Conditional use; X =
+The permitting type for each use shall be subject to the land use process noted in Table 17.230.020 and the criteria specified in 17.230.020 (1-3)

-- 1) Type I review: A Type I process involves nondiscretionary standards or standards that require the exercise of professional judgment by the director Director about technical issues.
-Type I reviews include: - (i) Residential proposals creating less than 10 new units. - ii) Modifications to interior of an existing structure that does not change the intensity or a use - (iv) Installation or replacement of underground utilities. - (v) Painting and minor repair, to the exterior of properties listed on the National Register of Historic Places.
+- (1) Type I review: A Type I process involves nondiscretionary standards or standards that require the exercise of professional judgment by the Director about technical issues.
+Type I reviews include: - (i) Residential proposals creating less than 10 new units.

-- (vi) Other development the Director determines does not result in an appreciable increase in land use activity and intensity and does not create an additional significant adverse impact. - 2) Type II review: A Type II process involves a mix of discretionary and nondiscretionary standards that require the exercise of limited discretion by the director Director about nontechnical issues and about which there may be a limited public interest.
+- (ii) Modifications to interior of an existing structure that does not change the intensity or a use - (iii) Installation or replacement of underground utilities. - (iv) Painting and minor repair, to the exterior of properties listed on the National Register of Historic Places. - (v) Other development the Director determines does not result in an appreciable increase in land use activity and intensity and does not create an additional significant adverse impact. - 2) Type II review: A Type II process involves a mix of discretionary and nondiscretionary standards that require the exercise of limited discretion by the Director about nontechnical issues and about which there may be a limited public interest.
 Type II reviews include: - (i) Changes in use of an existing structure or site - (ii) New construction or expansions of existing develop which does not exceed: - 1.
 4,000 square feet of floor area - 2.
 Twenty new parking spaces - 3.
 Residential proposals with four (4) structures with up to and including ten (10) units. - 4.
 All changes in the use of a structure that increase the intensity of use by increasing the gross floor area by more than 20% up to a total of 4,000 square feet or introducing a use requiring more than 15% of the parking required by the original use up to and including twenty new spaces. - (iii) Property line adjustments and partitions - (iv) Other development the Director determines warrants appropriate for a Type II review due to community interest and/or benefit. - 3) Type III review: A Type III process involves standards that require the exercise of substantial discretion by the planning commission or a hearings officer and about which there may be a broad public interest.
 Type III reviews include: - (i) New construction or expansions of existing construction of any of the following: - 1.
 4,001 square feet or more floor area - 2.
 Twenty-one or more new parking spaces - 3.
 Residential proposals with more than ten (10) units. - (ii) Building and demolition permits or any change, except painting and minor repair, to the exterior of properties listed on the National Register of Historic Places. - (iii) Subdivisions - (iv) Conditional Use Permits